UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 Chapter/Subchapters
 ^^^^^^^^^^^^^^^^^^^

-You may notice that these chaptes and subchapters get indicated within the table of contents on the left side of the page.
+You may notice that these chapters and subchapters get indicated within the table of contents on the left side of the page.
 There is a certain text that must be included to indicate a Chapter (or lower ranked chapter):

 .. code-block:: RST
    :linenos: